sj2212/stock_predictor/README.md

 - Three LSTM layers with 20 units each, the first two layers return sequences.
 - A Dense layer for the final output.

+## Example

+Here, we have used the Nifty 50 index of the past 2yrs (period) for an example and we have compared our predictions to the actual stock prices.